View of the city from Park Guell in Barcelona, Spain.View of the city from Park Guell in Barcelona, Spain.

 At Level 6, you will study Spanish in the business world, translation and mediation, and can delve deeper into the study of languages in their diverse cultural contexts.

-You will also undertake a major project in either History or Spanish, supported by a supervisor, on a research topic of your own choice.
+You will also undertake a major project in either history or Spanish on a research topic of your choice with support from a supervisor.

 The course contains several optional modules which may run depending on the availability of staff expertise and the viability of cohorts.
 Where available, these options provide you with the opportunity to undertake study in particular areas of interest.